 If the Baltimore Orioles would get better baseball players, the city’s residents would become happier and more productive.
 Baltimore could not contain these good vibrations to its own borders.
 The economy would improve, more people would pay taxes, and we could reduce the national debt.

 It is a reasonable view to support medical malpractice reform.
 I completely disagree with it for scores of reasons.
-But I can admit that people smarter than I support limiting malpractice lawsuits in this country.
+But I can admit that people smarter than I support limiting malpractice lawsuits.
 (I think.)
 What I will not concede is that there is even a reasonable argument that limiting the rights of malpractice victims will help reduce the national debt.